X16Community/x16-docs/X16 Reference - 13 - Working with CMDR-DOS.md

 * <sup>4</sup>: CMDR-DOS was architected to run on the main computer, so it shouldn't be DOS that keeps track of the time
 * <sup>5</sup>: Instead of testing the ROM, this command currently verifies that no buffers are allocated, otherwise it halts.
 This is used by unit tests to detect leaks.
 * <sup>6</sup>: Repurposed for SD card read and write mode. _flag_ selects whether fast read (auto_tx) and fast writes are enabled.
 0=none, 1=auto_tx, 2=fast writes, 3=both
+* <sup>7</sup>: Doesn't work in the emulator and hostfs.
+With the emulator, a mounted SD card image is required.

 The following special file syntax and `OPEN` options are specific to CMDR-DOS: